cyberark/kubernetes-conjur-deploy/deploy/README.md

-To deploy Conjur, you will first need access to a Kubernetes deployment and must be conneceted to it using `kubectl`, with a user that has sufficient privileges to create Kubernetes contexts:
+To deploy Conjur, you will first need access to a Kubernetes deployment and must be conneceted to it using `kubectl`, with a user that has sufficient privileges to create Kubernetes namespaces:

 ```
 oc login https://<your-routing-domain>:<port> -u <privileged-user>
 ```

-Finally, you must specify a name for the Kubernetes context in which you'd like to deploy the Conjur cluster:
+Finally, you must specify a name for the Kubernetes namespace in which you'd like to deploy the Conjur cluster:

 ```
-export CONJUR_CONTEXT_NAME=conjur
+export CONJUR_NAMESPACE_NAME=conjur
 ```

 ### Docker